onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 > "With great *~~power~~* **consequentiality** comes great *~~responsibility~~* **accountability**." - [Uncle Ben](https://en.wikipedia.org/wiki/With_great_power_comes_great_responsibility), probably

 the only dogma is that there is no dogma and everything is up for debate - FOREVER
+> "The Dao that can be told is not the eternal Dao" - Tao Te Ching unify with eastern philosophy!

 Maximal recursive self-improvement - The polar opposite of complete stasis dogma from millennia’s ago
     The only unchangable aspect is that any other aspect is subject to change.